Trainer, Facilitator, Consultant

 Something work-related

-Milan learned a lot at P&G, where he went from being a sales representative, through developing his sales team to the top position of sales director.
-He likes changes, so he exchanged the corporate environment of the American giant for a family-owned French company, for which in Bohemia he first ran a cheese factory in Sedlčany (Lučina) and gradually all its branches (King of Cheese, Pribináček, Apetito).
-As Milan says, it was probably his favorite work - beautiful brands, great colleagues and factories in the most beautiful places of Bohemia.
-Cheese belongs to wine, so he and his partner built and owned a winery in beautiful Mikulov for about 10 years.
-From selling fast-moving goods and groceries, he eventually moved into the service sector, where he is dedicated to helping clients sell real estate and businesses.
-They believe that people like to learn when they are shown why it helps them... and that there is a piece or at least a piece of the inquisitive child in each of us.
+Milan learned a great deal at P&G, where he progressed from sales representative, through developing his own sales team, all the way to the top position of Sales Director.
+He likes change, so he swapped the corporate environment of an American giant for a family-owned French company.
+In the Czech Republic, he first managed its cheese factory in Sedlčany, known for Lučina, and gradually all of its branches and brands, including Král Sýrů, Pribináček, and Apetito.
+As Milan says, it was probably his favourite job — beautiful brands, great colleagues, and factories in some of the most beautiful places in the Czech Republic.
+And since cheese goes well with wine, he and a business partner built and owned a winery in the beautiful town of Mikulov for about 10 years.
+After working in FMCG and food sales, he later moved into the services sector, where he now helps clients with the sale of real estate and companies.
+He believes that people enjoy learning when they understand why it will help them — and that there is a curious child, or at least a small piece of one, in each of us.

 Something personal

-When Milan needs to relax, he prefers to go for a bike or a jog, switch off, shut up... lie down and look at nature.
-Every year he tries to go somewhere he hasn't been before and if there are mountains and sea, it's nirvana.
+When Milan needs to clear his head, he most enjoys going for a bike ride or a run — switching off, staying quiet, breaking a sweat, and looking out into nature.
+Every year, he tries to visit somewhere he has never been before, and if there are mountains and the sea, that is nirvana.

 1) How would you describe your job in one sentence?

-I meet people and try to pass on something inspiring during these meetings, learn something from each other and ideally change at least some of our previous stereotypes.
+I meet people and try to make sure that, during those meetings, we share something inspiring, learn something from one another, and ideally change at least some of our previous stereotypes.

 2) What has influenced you in life, and how does it show up in your work?

-I've been through several job postings and have always been curious about what I can learn.
-I have loved getting to know a lot of people during those years and it makes me happy when we meet and tell each other that we like to remember our years together.
+I have gone through several different roles, and I have always been curious about what I could learn.
+Over the years, I have enjoyed meeting many people, and it makes me happy when we meet again after some time and say that we remember our years together fondly.

 3) Why do you work for humancraft?

-Because it's great to work in a team of people who can do something and still want to improve.
+Because it is great to work in a team of people who are good at what they do and still want to keep improving.

 4) What has been your biggest challenge at humancraft so far?